-- Port preservation: In addition to the differences in the binding between the two cases, the NAT may attempt to preserve the local port number, if possible.
-The terminology proposed here is port preservation to describe this NAT action. - Port overloading: Some NATs attempt to undertake port preservation at all times, so that when a different local host establishes a binding using a port that is already being preserved, the new binding will usurp the existing binding.
-This behaviour is proposed to be termed port overloading. - Port multiplexing: The alternative to port overloading is use of the external entity to perform the de-multiplexing of the port.
-In this case if two local systems use the same source port to send packets to two different external hosts, the NAT preserves the source port in the two bindings.
-If the NAT is using a single external address, the external view is two packets with the same source address and source port, sent to two different external addresses.
-The reverse packets have the same destination address and port, and the NAT determines the appropriate binding based on the source address and port in the reserve packets.
-This requires an endpoint address and port-dependant binding behaviour.
-If two internal hosts are directing packets to the same external endpoint using the same source port addresses, then it is necessary for one of the sessions to use a binding with an altered port number.
-This could be considered as nondeterministic behaviour.
+The alternative to port overloading is use of the external entity to perform the demultiplexing of the port.
+In this case if two local systems use the same source port to send packets to two different external hosts, the NAT will preserve the source port in the two bindings.
+If the NAT is using a single external address the external view is two packets with the same source address and source port, sent to two different external addresses.
+The reverse packets will have the same destination address and port, The NAT will determine the appropriate binding based on the source address and port in the reserve packets.
+This requires an Endpoint Address and Port dependant binding behaviour.
+In the case where two internal hosts are directing packets to the same external endpoint using the same source port addresses, then it is necessary for one of the sessions to use a binding with an altered port number.
+This could be considered as non-deterministic behaviour.